muratk3n/thirdwave/en/tweets/2020/week16c.md

 ---

-NY so glad Im not in dat effin dump.
-Wuz there for 9/11.
+so glad Im not in dat effin dump.
+Was there for 9/11.
 One calamity is more than enough.

 *2020-4-15 12:36:4*